 ScreenFlow Helper always runs in the background so that you can start and stop recording without changing the state of your system.
-When ScreenFlow Helper is running, it displays a menu identified by a camera icon , in the Finder menu bar.
+When ScreenFlow Helper is running, it displays a menu identified by a camera icon

 Note: ScreenFlow can record the computer screen as video, as well as record camerabased video (iSight, for example).
 Throughout this guide, the computer screen is referred to as the display-as in display video-in keeping with Apple's terminology.